tzuhan/Gulu/README.md

 ###Introduction:

-    Smart Cup for detecting your drinks and monitoring your beverage intake
+    A smart cup which is capable of detecting the type of your drink and monitoring your daily/weekly beverage intake.

 ###Implemented by: